heimsothe/Spring-2024-OOP-Cpp-Labs/Lab06/README.md

       - a `public` function called `addPet` which takes no parameters and returns nothing.
            - The function will create a `Pet` object dynamically.
            - Then the member variables of the `Pet` object will be set through user-input (using the `overloaded >>` operator defined for `Pet` object will be easier).
            - If a `Pet` with same name is not present in the `pets` vector, then the pointer to the updated `Pet` object will be pushed into the `pets` vector using the `overloaded +` operator.
 Otherwise, throw an exception of type const char* with message: `"Pet with same name already exists."`.
+In other words, throw the message string by itself without an exception wrapper (like std::invalid_argument).
            - An `overloaded +` operator, which will be a friend of `Person` class, pushes a pointer to `Pet` object into the `pets` vector.
 The `operator+` function takes `vector<Pet*>` (for `pets` vector) and `Pet*` (for Pet to add) as input and returns nothing.
       - a `public` function called `deletePet` which takes no parameters and returns nothing.
            - The function will ask the user to input the name of the `Pet` to be deleted. user-input should be converted to <strong>upper-case</strong> as all strings will be in upper-case.